silvanatrabalon/learning/public/guides/javascript-en.md

 ```

 ## Event Delegation and Event Handling
-**Description:** Event delegation allows handling events from a parent element instead of assigning one to each child.
+**Description:** Allows handling events from a parent element instead of assigning one to each child.
 This improves performance and simplifies code.
 **Example:**
 ```javascript
 // Event Bubbling Example